polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS student guide - SAP NetWeaver on Azure.md

         -   ASCS layer hosted by a Windows cluster contains an active VM instance residing in Availability Zone 1 and a standby VM instance residing in Availability Zone 2.

-        -   SAP file share layer on Windows cluster contains an one VM node residing in Availability Zone 1 and another VM node residing in Availability Zone 2.
+        -   SAP file share layer on Windows cluster contains a one VM node residing in Availability Zone 1 and another VM node residing in Availability Zone 2.

         -   SAP Application Server layer consists of a PAS server VM in Availability Zone 1 and AAS in Availability Zone 2.
 Clustering is not used in this case since high availability is built-into the PAS and AAS functionality.